gass88wei/youtu-tip/README.md

 2. In “Channel,” choose “ollama” and enter the model name.
 3. Save, then connect it in “Settings - General.”

-Our Youtu-LLM on-device models are applying for official Ollama endpoints and will be downloadable soon.
+Youtu-LLM has been adapted to `llama.cpp` and we have submitted a pull request to the `Ollama` project.
+Support for `ollama` will be available soon.
+Please stay tuned.

 #### Use the OpenAI endpoint